top of page

 Get compensated fairly

-Asking for the budget needed to cover extra work is a reasonable request, and should already be covered in your contract.
+Asking for the budget needed to cover extra work is a reasonable request, and should already be covered in your contract or in the terms of your website design proposal.

 Unanticipated changes are bound to come up.
 But with a strong process in place to stay on track, you’ll be able to keep scope creep at bay and deliver your best results.